-Should I Run the Day before My Marathon?
+Should I Run The Day Before My Marathon?

 Every runner has a different theory when it comes to running the day before.
 Some think it promotes blood flow to your leg and reduces stress.
 Others think you should be resting up when there’s just 24 hours to go.

 If you’re not sure which route to go down, don’t worry too much.
-You’re in great shape at this point, so a slow 1-3 kilometers won’t hurt, even if you realise a rest day is better for you.
+You’re in great shape at this point, so a slow 1-3 miles won’t hurt, even if you realise a rest day is better for you.
 There’s always the next marathon to tweak your prep.

-Is Worrying About the Race Normal?
+Is Worry About The Race Normal?